ibexa/documentation-developer/docs/guide/search.md

 Thirdly, on both Solr 4 and 6 Solr the bundle does not commit solr index changes directly on repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.

-This setting is **required** if you want to see the changes immediately after publish.
+This setting is **required** if you want to see the changes after publish.
 It is strongly recommended to set-up `solrconfig.xml` as following: